bmbufalo/bmbufalo.github.io/resume.markdown

 ## Education

-- University of Montevallo -- Bachelors of Arts in History
+- University of Montevallo -- Bachelors of Arts in History, 2019

 ## Work History